zulqarnainchishti/data-structures/linear/direct/array-list/README.md

 3.  **Compile the Code**

-    Since `adt_ArrayList.h` is a header-only library, you just need to compile your main application file (e.g., `test_arraylist.c`) and link against the math library.
+    Since `adt_ArrayList.h` is a header-only library, you just need to compile your main application file (e.g., `test_ArrayList.c`) and link against the math library.
 For example, if you're using GCC, compile your program like this:

     ```bash
-    gcc -o test_arraylist test_arraylist.c -lm
+    gcc -o test_ArrayList test_ArrayList.c -lm
     ```

-    _This command will compile your source file (`test_arraylist.c`) and link it with the necessary math functions to produce the final executable (`test_arraylist`)._
+    _This command will compile your source file (`test_ArrayList.c`) and link it with the necessary math functions to produce the final executable (`test_ArrayList`)._

 4.  **Run the Executable**

     After successful compilation, run the program from the terminal:

     ```bash
-    ./test_arraylist
+    ./test_ArrayList
     ```

 5.  **Example Program**